Guide to Volunteering

-Stop into The Community Outreach Office periodically to keep us updated as to your progress.
+Stop into The Center for Service & Social Justice periodically to keep us updated as to your progress.
 If you have any questions or concerns about your experiences, please make every effort to discuss them with the director.

 Keep a journal of your service activities.
 Try and take time to reflect how your service work is affecting you as a person.